jgraph/drawio-github/DARK-MODE.md

 In v26.0.0 and later, the ``light-dark()`` color function is used in SVG with ``color-scheme: light dark`` in the style.
 This will use the color scheme of the containing system, page or tag, eg. ``<img src="img.svg" style="color-scheme: dark;">``.

+---

+Information for SVG exported with versions prior to v26.0.0. below this line.

 ## CSS prefers-color-scheme Media Feature

 To support dark mode in SVG, add the following CSS to the SVG defs section: